The RCP Network - Overview

 What are RCPs?

 RCPs are generally informal networks of people representing private and public organizations and agencies that work together to implement a shared, long-term conservation vision across town and sometimes state boundaries.
 Check out our interactive map of RCPs.
 You may need to download Microsoft's Silverlight 5 in order to view the map.
 This is a free plug-in that may be downloaded here.

-In the 1990s, there were 2-5 such partnerships; today there are over thirty-eight.
+In the 1990s, there were four such partnerships; today there are nearly 40.
 The diverse members of RCPs roll up their sleeves and work together to create expansive networks, knit together partner agendas and activities, build trust, and craft and implement shared conservation strategies – and the end result is accelerated and community-informed conservation.
-Today, RCPs are actively working on more than 50% of New England's forested landscape.
+Today, RCPs are actively working on more than 55% of New England's forested landscape.

 The rapid growth of RCPs represents a new generation of Yankee ingenuity—a response to a regional landscape dominated by a patchwork of small private land ownerships under increasing development pressure and the need for innovative new approaches to achieve sound stewardship and timely conservation.
 RCPs represent the strategic, collaborative conservation at multiple scales of land and community that will be required to conserve the forested landscapes of New England for the generations that follow.

 JOIN the RCP NETWORK!